 User profile disks are named by the users SID (Security Identifier) and in order to know match a disk to a user there is a tool called Sidder which will help you do just that and can be downloaded from:

-In order to extend a UPD you will need to run the following commands in an elevated powershell:
+To extend the UPD, you will need to run the following commands in an elevated Powershell:

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All -NoRestart